 Day 6: The Big Loop

-The Pai-Mae Hong Son loop is a legendary Thai motorcycle route.
-I only did the first section — Pai to the Chinese Village and back — but even that was stunning.
+The Pai–Mae Hong Son loop is a legendary Thai motorcycle route.
+You don't have to ride all of it — even the first section, Pai to the Chinese Village and back, is stunning.

 Hills and valleys.
 Tea plantations.
-Small villages where kids waved from the roadside.
-The road quality was mixed — smooth tarmac then suddenly potholed gravel — but the scooter handled it.
+Small villages where kids wave from the roadside.
+The road quality is mixed — smooth tarmac, then suddenly potholed gravel — but a scooter handles it.

-The Chinese Village (Ban Santichon) was touristy but had excellent dumplings (THB 50) and tea (THB 30).
-The viewpoints along the road made every curve worth the motion sickness risk.
+The Chinese Village (Ban Santichon) is touristy but has excellent dumplings (THB 50) and tea (THB 30).
+The viewpoints along the road make every curve worth the motion-sickness risk.

 Rating: 7.5/10.
-Good road day but I missed the canyon sunset.
+A good road day — though it means missing the canyon sunset.

 Day 7: Departure

-Last night market dinner.
-Mango sticky rice x2 (my favorite thing in Thai cuisine, THB 60 each).
+One last night-market dinner.
+Mango sticky rice x2 (the single best thing in Thai cuisine, THB 60 each).
 One final Chang beer on the curb.

 The 10AM minivan back to Chiang Mai.
 762 curves in reverse.
-The Australian girl from day one was on the same van.
-She looked green again.
+Odds are the same green-faced backpacker from day one is on the van again — green again.

-I've been back twice since.
-It changes slightly each time — new cafes open, old ones close, the bamboo bridge gets rebuilt in a slightly different shape — but the essence stays the same.
-Pai is still the place where Thailand slows down, the mountains press in close, and $5 buys you dinner and a show.
+Regulars come back again and again.
+Pai shifts slightly each time — new cafes open, old ones close, the bamboo bridge gets rebuilt in a slightly different shape — but the essence stays the same.
+This is still the place where Thailand slows down, the mountains press in close, and $5 buys you dinner and a show.

 Total cost: ~THB 8,000 ($228) for 7 days including transport, accommodation, food, scooter rental, and activities.
 At $32/day for one of the most charming places in Southeast Asia, it's an absurd bargain.